annard/annard.github.io/_posts/2017-10-18-get-me-out-of-here.markdown

 ---
 This post describes the trip I am looking for crew for.
 So I am currently in Dunstaffnage Marina near Oban in Scotland.
 And I would like to go to [Bowling Harbour](http://www.clydewaterfront.com/clyde-heritage/bowling-harbour--old-kilpatrick/bowling-harbour) near Glasgow where I want to stay for the winter.
 I want to leave as soon as possible depending on the weather window being favourable.

-The reason I need crew for this trip is primarily for safety reasons but secondary for the [Crinan Canal](https://www.scottishcanals.co.uk/canals/crinan-canal/) where you need to open and close the locks and bridges yourselves.
+The reason I need 2 crew members for this trip is primarily for safety reasons but secondary for the [Crinan Canal](https://www.scottishcanals.co.uk/canals/crinan-canal/) where you need to open and close the locks and bridges yourselves.
 A lot of fun to be had for everyone!

 The sail to Crinan is the hardest because of tidal overflow areas around the [Gulf of Corryvreckan](https://en.wikipedia.org/wiki/Gulf_of_Corryvreckan).
 With the proper weather and tidal planning we should be able to navigate through this without too many troubles.